 Here are some traditional Lebanese dishes that you could serve along side your kafta!

-How to form Kafta burgers?
 Think tiny hamburger patty!
-Little slider sized is perfect since you will be stuffing it into warm pita bread.
+Little slider-sized is perfect since you will be stuffing it into warm pita bread.
+However, you could wrap them around wooden skewers or even form them into long finger-like shapes for a more traditional take!

 Chicken Kafta Burgers